jlinoff/myvault/README.md

 _However, running the algorithms internally and not exporting the data over the internet does not guarantee that your data is secure_.

+### Third Party Web Site Reliability
+As mentioned in the previous point, _myVault_ is not subject to third party server reliability issues.
+If you are using a tool that relies on an external server and it goes down, the service will not be avaiable.
+That cannot happen with _myVault_ because it runs in your browser on your local host.

 ### Over the Shoulder Surfing Attack
 Internally the data is stored in decrypted form, so you may be vulnerable to over the shoulder surfing attacks where someone or